 About the HELP Award

 CHEMTREC® is the world’s leading source of 24/7 call center support and information during hazardous materials incidents.
-For nearly 50 years, our engagement with emergency responders around the world has been the engine that drives our success.
-In light of that relationship, CHEMTREC has partnered with the National Volunteer Fire Council (NVFC) to award $10,000 to five volunteer fire departments in the U.S. that are also members of the NVFC.
+For over 50 years, our engagement with emergency responders around the world has been the engine that drives our success.
+In light of that relationship, CHEMTREC has partnered with the National Volunteer Fire Council (NVFC) to award $10,000 each to five volunteer fire departments in the U.S. that are also members of the NVFC.
 The awards are intended to help the fire departments enhance their response capabilities and increase local preparedness to respond to and prepare for hazardous materials incidents.